in-coding-girls/FreeCRM-Hybrid-POM-Framework/README.md

-#Hybrid Framework with Page Object Model (POM) Pattern using PageFactory API in Selenium
+#Hybrid Framework with Data Driven Approach and Page Object Model (POM) Pattern using PageFactory API in Selenium

 ##Technologies Used:
 • Selenium WebDriver